orassayag/youtube-comments/README.md

 # YouTube Comments

+Built in April 2021.
+A simple Node.js application to fetch and log all the comments of a specific YouTube video, by using the YouTube V3 REST API.

 ## Getting Started

 Clone the application to your computer.
 Steps to view the solution:
 1. Open server application on IDE (I use VSCode).
-2. Terminal: npm i
+2. In the terminal: npm i
-3. In terminal: npm start
+3. In the terminal: npm start

 READ THE FOLLOWING SETTINGS BEFORE YOU BEGIN: